 These saws are kind of a blend between the cabinet and contractor style.
 The inboard belt drive induction motors will make them generally fall into this category, but other than that there aren’t a lot of differences.

 Table Saw Features to Consider

 Obviously motor power is an important factor when choosing a new saw.
 A weak motor can make your cuts not as accurate which can be terrible.
-If you are cutting bigger pieces of wood then a 3+ hp motor may be necessary while a 1-2 hp motor can typically be used for wood up to 2 inches.
+If you doing serious woodworking jobs and are cutting bigger pieces of lumber then a 3+ hp motor may be necessary while a 1-2 hp motor can typically be used for wood up to 2 inches.

 Some common blade sizes that you will see have a diameter of 8, 10, and 12 inches.
 If you need a different size they are available too as well.
 Make sure to look at the mounting hole size, as that that cannot be ignored as a secondary blade measurement.
 Look at your manual when deciding what size to buy.